U.S. needs clearer and friendlier cryptocurrency regulation to support innovation, says financial and crypto sector reps

-Over 50 representatives from cryptocurrency, Wall Street and venture capital firms have said that the United States needs to come up with a clearer regulation that supports innovation in the cryptocurrency sector to prevent exodus of firms in the sector.
+Over 50 representatives from cryptocurrency, Wall Street and venture capital firms have said that the United States needs to come up with a clearer regulation that supports innovation in the cryptocurrency sector to prevent an exodus of firms from the sector.

 Also in attendance was Darren Soto (Florida) and Rep. Tom Emmer (Minnesota) who has introduced multiple blockchain bills in the legislature this month.
-Both agreed that time was running out for a a conventional regulation practice in cryptocurrencies and blockchain.
+Both agreed that time was running out for defining the blockchaim industry in terms of conventional regulations.

 All of the representatives from the crypto, Wall Street and venture capital firms seemed to agree that the country needs an up-to-date regulation for this young industry and that the firms in the industry "want the same thing" as do the regulators.